Medgar Evers College: Student life

-The college is home to a number of student clubs and organizations, including the ADAFI student newspaper, local student chapters of the American Marketing Association and the National Association of Black Accountants; Alpha Kappa Alpha sorority - Alpha Mu chapter; Phi Beta Sigma fraternity - Alpha Alpha Phi chapter; and Upsilon Theta Pi, the college's women's honor society.
-The college is also home to the Alpha chapter of Pi Eta Kappa honor fraternity.
-Pi Eta Kappa, a social and academic initiative of the Male Development and Empowerment Center, was established in 2007.
+The college is home to a number of student clubs and organizations, including the ADAFI student newspaper, local student chapters of the American Marketing Association and the National Association of Black Accountants, and several sororities and fraternities.

 Athletics

 Medgar Evers College teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Cougars are a member of the City University of New York Athletic Conference (CUNYAC).
 Men's sports include basketball, cross country, soccer, track & field and volleyball; while women's sports include basketball, cheerleading, cross country, soccer, tennis, track & field and volleyball.